 When you legally terminate your marriage in North Carolina, it is called an “absolute divorce.”
 To obtain the divorce, you must meet residency requirements, establish grounds for the divorce and file and serve all required forms and other documents.
+Contact our divorce lawyer in Goldsboro, N.C. today.

 The process of obtaining the divorce may sound simple and straightforward, but many complex issues may surround your divorce such as: